 We have developed multiplex-PCR assays to identify 19 different viral and bacterial respiratory pathogens and also developed a novel nanofluidic real time PCR-based assay to determine 50 pneumococcus serotypes.
 These molecular assays are now being applied for several clinical studies including a multi-center epidemiological study for adult pneumonia in all over Japan and childhood acute respiratory infection study in central Vietnam.
+We already finished enrollment of adult pneumonia in Japan and collected around 4,000 cases.
+A paper of the general epidemiology of adult pneumonia has been published using data of first year.
 In 2009, we commenced a birth cohort studies, recruiting approximately 2,000 pairs of mothers and new-born babies, which facilitates studies of host-gene polymorphisms associating the severity of pediatric infectious diseases.
 For the development of a novel treatment strategy, we also investigate the pathogenesis of treatment-refractory pneumonia at molecular levels focusing on macrophage function, of clearing apoptotic cells from the inflammation site.
-We hypothesize that an impaired process in inducing the cessation of inflammation and repair of damaged tissues plays a central role.